emhill/151-Su15/src/morea/02.OO-intro/phw1.md

 2. Replace “Hello World” with **your name** and update both circles so your name is centered within them.
 2. Run the program to verify your changes.
 3. Export your program by right-clicking on your project folder, and selecting `Export > General > Archive File`.
 Name the file `HelloWorldGUI_uLogin.zip`.
-1. *Stop your timer*

-{% include wod-times.html Rx="<5 min" Av="5-10 min" Sd="10-15 min" DNF="15+ min" %}

 ## Demonstration

-Once you've finished doing the WOD a single time, watch me do it:
+Once you've finished doing the HW a single time, watch me do it:

 {% include youtube.html id="AmSUYvF3Ry4" %}